caeyo/EarAid/README.md

 Sounds currently supported:
 - *Death:* The sounds used when the player dies.
-- *Golden Death:* The death gong sound used when the player dies with a golden berry.
+- *Golden Death:* The sound used when the player dies with a golden berry.
 - *Dream Block:* The sounds used when the player travels through a dream block.
 - *Fireball:* The sound used when a fireball is present.
 - *Heart Collect:* The sound used when a crystal heart is collected.
 - *Lightning Strike:* The sound used when lightning strikes occur.
 - *Move Block:* The sounds used by move blocks.
 - *Oshiro Boss:* The sounds used when an Oshiro boss is active.
+- *Touch Switch Complete:* The sound used when the last touch switch is activated.
+Ding dong!
 - *Farewell Wind:* The wind ambience used in Farewell.
 - *Ridge Wind:* The wind ambience used in Golden Ridge.
 - *Zip Mover:* The sound used when a zip mover is activated.